kaviprakashm/LendingClub_Data_Analysis/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- We have analyzed around 30,000 public historical loan data part of this project to identify best default indicators
+- This project was completed part of Upgrade PG Advanced AL & ML course to learn several EDA data analysis technics
+- Part of this project we are helping investors and loan approvers easily identify defaulter part of loan process
+- Historical Loan data with status loan fully paid off or charged off

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
+## Conclusions for default indicators
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Loan Purpose is Debt Consolidation or Small Business
+- Loan term is longer greater 36 months
+- Applicant belongs to any one of these stats California, New York, Florida, New Jersey
+- Loan amount greater than $15000
+- Applicant annual income is less than 60000 and stays in Rental or Mortgage home

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Univariate ordered and Quantitative analysis
+- Applying Binning technics
+- Bivariate analysis and different kind of plot maps

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired from Upgrade Mechine Learning & Artificial Intelligence Diploma course project work
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This is been worked by Kavi Prakash Manoharan and Naresh Kuppili as a team

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@kaviprakashm] [@NareshKupplili] - feel free to contact me!

 <!-- Optional -->